The contributions you make in a tax year count towards the annual allowance for that tax year.

 - Taking an income from a capped income drawdown plan that’s within the maximum limits.

 - Additional designation from an existing capped income drawdown plan.

-There's a limit to the amount you can have built up in any pension plan when you start taking your retirement benefits.
-It's set by the Government and it's called the lifetime allowance.
+There's a limit to the amount you can have built up in any pension plan when you start taking your retirement savings.
+It's set by the government and it's called the lifetime allowance.
 If you exceed this limit, you may be subject to a lifetime allowance charge.